 - Advanced Placement (AP).
 AP courses are designed for high school students, but the content is at the college level.
-If you want college credit for taking an AP course, you must score high enough on the corresponding AP Test, administered by the College Board.
 There are over 30 AP courses, ranging from the sciences to foreign languages.

-- International Baccalaureate Program (IB).
-The IB Program is a two-year curriculum culminating in six rigorous exams.
+- International Baccalaureate (IB).
+The IB Program is a two-year high school curriculum culminating in six rigorous exams.
 The subjects studied include languages, social studies, the experimental sciences, mathematics, cultural understanding, and community building.

 - Honors courses.
-Most high schools offer honors-level college preparatory courses, which are more intense and faster paced than regular courses in the same subject.
-The content is not at the college level and varies from school to school.
+Most high schools offer honors courses, which are more intense and faster paced than regular courses.
+The content is not at the college level and their difficulty varies from school to school.

-Another avenue to advanced instruction is taking college courses.
-You can enroll in one or two at your local community college or university during the school year.
+- College courses.
+Another avenue to advanced instruction is taking college courses at your local community college or university during the school year.
 You can also take online college courses or attend college summer programs.

-They will evaluate your record based on your specific situation and will notice any additional efforts you make to challenge yourself, such as taking classes at your local community college, taking advanced courses online, and participating in academic clubs offered by your high school.
+Colleges know the level of the classes your high school offers.
+If you have limited access to challenging courses, they will look for additional efforts you made to challenge yourself, such as taking community college classes, taking advanced courses online, and participating in academic clubs offered by your high school.

 Colleges want to know how you have challenged yourself personally throughout high school.
 They will look for evidence of this in your application essays and short answers.
 For example, an athlete might work for several years with physically disabled students and write about what he learned from their courage and determination.
 These sorts of experiences, and what you learned from them, show the college that you have the maturity to seek personal growth.

 - Take a look at What Matters Most to Colleges to learn more about what colleges consider important when they evaluate applicants.